bu-528-sp19/Functions-as-a-Service/README.md

 ## 5. Acceptance criteria

 This FaaS application could:
-1. Store and present real-time taxi trips data on websites or mobile application.
+1. Store and present real-time taxi trip data on websites or mobile application.
 2. Show how many trips passed through georect defined by two latitude/longitude points.
 3. Show how many trips were occurring at a given point in time.
-4. Show how many trips started or stopped within a georect, and the total sum of their fares.
+4. Show how many trips started or stopped within a georect, and the sum total of their fares.
 5. Pair the customers and drivers for a trip.